heysweet/select_nodes/graph_compression_testing/CompressionTesting.md

 ## Ship a compressed WASM binary that's already processed the JSON

 If the ingestion step involved generating a JSON file like the above, and then building a WASM wrapper which has already processed the JSON file, then we would be adding extra work to every ingestion step, without every binary being used.
-This would also increase the size of the compressed file we would have to store, but I cant' imagine substantially since the logic is mostly "Read in a JSON file, insert it into a HashMap, and then functionality to switch between children and parents modes.
+This would also increase the size of the compressed file we would have to store, but I can't imagine substantially since the logic is mostly "Read in a JSON file, insert it into a HashMap, and then functionality to switch between children and parents modes.

 ## Store a JSON blob for everybody, expose an endpoint that allows users to generate a Parents and Children map binary/binaries